Psychiatry

 Anti-Anxiety

 Benzodiazepines are a class of medications that treat severe anxiety or panic disorders.
 They’re fast-acting and usually prescribed for use on an as-needed basis.
-SSRI's and Beta Blockers are non-addictive medication options for anxiety that have long acting positive outcomes.
+SSRIs and beta-blockers are non-addictive medication options for anxiety that have long-lasting positive outcomes.

 Antipsychotics

-Antipsychotics are not solely for treating psychosis.
-These types of medications can help manage your mood swings and disorganized thinking that accompany many mental health conditions.
+Antipsychotics aren’t solely for treating psychosis.
+These types of mental health medications can help manage your mood swings and disorganized thinking that accompany many mental health conditions.

 Stimulants